COOLPKU/SememeLRM/README.md

 Key arguments:
 - `--source`: which benchmark to filter from the unified JSONL data.
-- `--deberta_name`: path or name of the DeBERTa-v3-large backbone.
+- `--deberta_name`: path or name of the DeBERTa-large backbone.
 - `--rgcn_hidden_dim`: hidden dimension of the R-GCN module (should typically match the PLM hidden size, e.g., 1024 for DeBERTa-large).
 - `--batch_size`, `--lr`, `--epochs`, `--weight_decay`, `--warmup_ratio`: standard training hyperparameters.
 - `--output_dir`: directory for model checkpoints, logs, and final evaluation reports (`error_analysis.json`, `predictions.txt`, etc.).